Team-Immersive-Intelligence/ImmersiveIntelligence/README.md

 - **Logistics** – great storage and crafting system based on multiblocks, data transmission, and drones, it will be customizable while staying as immersive as possible.
 Includes skycrates!

-- **Warfare** – weapons of all sorts – machine guns, submachine guns, autocannons, railguns, chemthrowers, combat drones, howitzers, mines, missiles, and much more
+- **Warfare** – weapons of all sorts – machine guns, submachine guns, autocannons, railguns, chemthrowers, combat drones, howitzers, mines, missiles, and much more, often controlled by data-based devices

 - **Intelligence** – espionage – infiltration – sabotage – this category contains surveillance devices,
   such as the Infrared Observer and Tripod Periscope, which allow you to spy on other players and monitor the world